Introduction

 Other

-A role not fitting in any other category, try to avoid
+A role not fitting in any other category.
+It would help if you tried to avoid it.

 Buzzword

 A snappier version of technical jargon and expressions.
-When used correctly, it can help anyone sound more relevant and demonstrate expert knowledge.
+It can help anyone sound more relevant and demonstrate expert knowledge when used correctly.
 However, missing it leads to you losing credibility.

 C